holepunchto/pear-docs/guide/starting-a-pear-desktop-project.md

-# Starting a Pear Project
+# Starting a Pear Desktop Project

-This tutorial will show how to create a basic chat app with Pear, and through that teach how to use some of the main building blocks.

-In this first part of the app, users will be able to create chat rooms, connect to each other, and send messages.
+In preparation for [Making a Pear Application](./making-a-pear-app.md) the following steps outline how to generate, configure, and develop a Pear Desktop Project.

 ## Step 1.
-Init
+Initialization

-First create a new project using `pear init`.
+To create a new Pear project use `pear init`.

 ```
 $ mkdir chat